Inteligirl/sentence-builder/README.md

-# Sentence building application in C#
+# Sentence building application in 'C#'

 ## Project specifications:
 On page 196 in your textbook, the form in Figure 3-47 contains buttons showing various words, phrases, and punctuation.
 Create a C# application with a form similar to this one.
 When the application runs, the user clicks the buttons to build a sentence, which is shown in a Label control.
 You can use the same buttons as shown in the figure or make up your own.
 The Reset button should clear the sentence so the user can start over.